omunozsanchezdeloitte/Capstone---Group-3/README.md

 - Better performance than previous models

 ## Conclusion
-In comparison of linear regression, random forest, and XGBoost with LASSO, our recommendation is for Empower Automotive to use XGBoost with LASSO.
-This model proved the most accurate with the smallest RMSE and a strong R2.
+In comparing linear regression, random forest, and XGBoost with LASSO, our recommendation is for Empower Automotive to use XGBoost with LASSO.
+This model proved to be the most accurate, with the smallest RMSE and a strong R2.